hzeller/timg/README.md

     applications.
 Switch ON if needed.
-  * `WITH_STB_IMAGE` Compile the simpler STB image library directly into the timg binary in cases where Graphicsmagick is not suitable for dependency management reasons; output is of less quality and animated images won't work.
+  * `WITH_STB_IMAGE` Compile the simpler STB image library directly into the timg binary in cases where Graphicsmagick is not suitable for dependency management reasons; output can be slower and of less quality.
     You typically want this **OFF** (default) if you can use Graphicsmagick.

 You can choose these options by providing `-D<option>=ON` on the cmake command line, see below.